OnneniKumara/AL00CM23-3003-Front-end-tyokalut/README.md

 ---

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9. and updated to 19.1.5 during the process of making.

 # Angular Installation Instructions